Why ticks are so dangerous to humans and pets — Jake’s student essay

 • Lyme disease, the rash may appear within 3-30 days, typically before the onset of fever.
 The Lyme disease rash is the first sign of infection and is usually a circular rash called erythema migrans.
 This rash occurs in approximately 70-80% of infected persons and begins at the site of a tick bite.
 It may be warm but is not usually painful.
 Some patients develop additional EM lesions in other areas of the body several days later.

 • The rash of (STARI) is nearly identical to that of Lyme disease, with a red, expanding “bulls eye” lesion that develops around the site of a lone star tick bite.
-Unlike Lyme disease, STARI has not been linked to any arthritic or neurologic symptoms.
+Unlike Lyme disease, STARI has not been linked to any arthritic or neurologic symptoms

 • The rash seen with Rocky Mountain spotted fever varies greatly from person to person in appearance, location, and time of onset.
 About 10% of people with RMSF never develop a rash.
 Most often, the rash begins 2-5 days after the onset of fever as small, flat, pink, non-itchy spots on the wrists, forearms, and ankles and spreads to the trunk.
 It sometimes involves the palms and soles.
 The red to purple, spotted rash of RMSF is usually not seen until the sixth day or later after onset of symptoms and occurs in 35-60% of patients with the infection.

 • In the most common form of tularemia, a skin ulcer appears at the site where the organism entered the body.
-The ulcer is accompanied by swelling of regional lymph glands, usually in the armpit or groin.
+The ulcer is accompanied by swelling of regional lymph glands, usually in the armpit or groin

 • In about 30% of patients ehrlichiosis can cause a rash.
 The appearance of the rash ranges from macular to maculopapular to petechial, and may appear after the onset of fever.
+Deer, birds and small rodents, like mice and chipmunks, are popular for ticks.

 Family pets can also carry ticks into the home and if loose on the animal’s fur, the tick can attach to an individual and become a potential threat.
 Ticks typically live in tall grass, dense brush and wooded areas, and prefer shaded or moist spaces, like leaf piles.
 They can remain active in temperatures at or above freezing.
 In colder temperatures, ticks produce a sort of “antifreeze” that enables them to live through the winter months, but they are not active.
 Ticks do not fly, jump or fall from trees.
 Instead, they wait patiently for a host to pass by.
 Armed with sensors that detect carbon dioxide to identify mammals, ticks use their outstretched front legs to latch onto a host.